 Wetsuit Types and Accessories

-Wetsuits come in a variety of different cuts, thicknesses, and colors.
+Wetsuits come in a variety of different cuts, thicknesses, and colors for men and women.
 But before you decide to get that fancy neon yellow and orange deisgn remember that black wetsuits absorb the sunlight, thereby offering additional warmth (and protection from icy stares).

 Springsuits (sometimes called shorties) are great when the water or air is just a little too cool to be comfortable in just swim trunks or a bikini.
 Personally, I wear a springsuit all summer (I live in the northeast) since my body gets cold quickly.
 When I don’t wear a springsuit I get cold in about 45 minutes.
 Some spring suits have long sleeves.
 This offers an added bit of warmth, especially in the spring or fall when the air is cooler.